-- Let’s assume that bank has 10 clerks, and in turn we create 10 Shards.
+- Assume that bank has 10 clerks, and in turn creates 10 shards.

 Michael Jacob went to Counter A to make a deposit.
 Clerk A stepped out to answer a call halfway while she was handling the request of Michael.
 When she was back from the call, she thought that Michael’s deposit was already made and started to handle the request of the next user.
 Hence, Michael’s deposit request was lost.

 Machines do not make human errors, and longer uptime and reliability are higher than tellers.
 However, a business may still be interrupted in case that the system breaks down or encounters a heavy workload.
 It is unacceptable to lose users’ deposits in such a case.

 Clerk A can record an entry in her notebook (rather than an account book) to indicate the current segment in which the request being handled is.
 Only when Michael Jacob’s deposit request is entirely confirmed, can Clerk A proceed to handle the next request.